 The T5z Pro Special Edition features a blend of light blond sapwood and slightly darker heartwood.
 Taylor also uses a custom-formulated molasses sunburst to amplify the depth of the figure and the two-tone color dynamic.

 The Yamaha FS800 features a solid spruce top and laminated back and sides with good playability for its price range.
-It can produce a nice high and midrange tone and is a popular choice for beginners and fingerstyle players.
+It can produce a nice high and midrange tone and is popular for beginners and fingerstyle players.

 It features an X-bracing on the body and a comfortable radius of 15.75″.
 It’s a solid choice for a beginner’s acoustic guitar or for anyone on a budget.